helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 1. [Download this `opengl32.dll` file](https://github.com/HappyFunTimes01/ShaderOverride/blob/master/Release/opengl32.dll) and put it into your {{ cite "KotOR 2" }} root folder.
 2. Start the game.
 3. You should now have two folders called `shaders_original` and `shadow_override` in your KOTOR folder.
-4. Go into the `shaders_original` folder and open the first file with a program like Notepad++.
+4. Go into the `shaders_original` folder and open the first file with a text editor like Notepad++.
 5. Locate the line that says "MOV result.color, r0" (second to last line usually).
 6. Right above that line paste the content of the [quote under "Fog Issue" that starts with PARAM p =...](https://github.com/HappyFunTimes01/ShaderOverride/blob/master/README.md).
 [Your file should look like this screenshot](https://i.imgur.com/QeAODN4.png).
 7. Repeat this step for every text file in the folder that has the MOV result.color, r0 line.
-That can take some time and there might be ways to automate the process but explaining it might take so long that you're probably just better off doing the whole thing manually.
 8. After you pasted this into every file that has the MOV result.color, r0 line near the end, copy all text files into the shader\_override folder.
 9. Launch the game, the fog should now be fixed.
 {{ /container }}